zigi/zigi/README.md

 You should now have git installed on you Mainframe.

-Clone this repository and run
+Clone this repository and run the installer via:

+    git clone git@github.com:wizardofzos/zigi.git
+    cd zigi
     sh install.sh

+### Make sure you can allocate datesets

 ## Contributing to zigi?

 Yes please!

+# Known Issues (maybe solutions...)

+### Weird Certificate Errors
+When faced with a "SSL Certificate problem: unable to get local issuer" this might 'fix' it.

+    git config --global http.sslVerify false